SunboX/radpro-wifi-bridge/README.md

 ### USB VCP Handling (RadPro / CH34x)
 - On every device connection (including first boot) the firmware automatically sends `GET deviceId` over USB after a short settle period.
-- The reply is printed once as `[main] Device ID: …`.
-Subsequent reconnects repeat the same flow.
+- The reply is printed once as `Device ID: …`.
+Afterward, the bridge also queries and logs the device model, firmware version, locale/time zone, and tube sensitivity.
+- While the bridge is running it periodically polls `GET tubePulseCount` and `GET tubeRate`; the replies are logged so you always see the latest live readings.
 - If the sensor reports `ERROR` or stays silent, the bridge retries with a gentle back‑off up to a handful of times; any remaining USB issues still surface via the `UsbCdcHost` warning channel.
 - You can enable verbose raw USB logging temporarily with `raw on` to inspect byte traffic during troubleshooting.
+For deeper host-level debugging (including queue/line dumps) toggle the `verbose` CLI commands above (`device_manager.setVerboseLogging(true)` under the hood).

 > **Compatibility note:** So far this code has been tested only with the **Bosean FS‑600** running firmware **“Rad Pro 3.0.1”**.
 If you encounter problems with other adapters, please open an issue so we can track it.
 I’m happy to help, but I can’t afford to buy every device — get in touch if you’re able to loan or sponsor hardware for debugging.